How Nonprofits Are Using Laughter to Drive Change

 That’s when something clicked.
 If a meme could make someone laugh and feel seen, maybe it wasn’t just a meme.
 Maybe it was a way in.

-Let’s look at how some nonprofits are doing humour to highlight their work:
+Let’s look at how some nonprofits are using humour to highlight their work:

 1. They make fundraising entertaining

 Giving doesn’t always come from guilt.
 Often, it comes from joy.
-Humour makes people feel good while doing good—and that matters.
-Moreover, it helps audiences stay engaged and remember why they gave in the first place.
+Humour makes people feel good while doing good, and that matters.
+It also helps people stay with you and remember why they chose to give in the first place.

-For instance, the UK’s Comic Relief has perfected this blend of humour and heart with its annual Red Nose Day telethon.
-Since 1988, the live BBC broadcast has featured celebrity sketches, musical performances, and short films about people benefiting from donations.
+For example, the UK charity Comic Relief has almost mastered this mix of humour and heart with its yearly Red Nose Day telethon.
+Since 1988, the live BBC show has blended celebrity sketches, music performances and short films about people whose lives have been shaped by donations.
 Meanwhile, red nose merchandise turns participation into something visible, wearable, and fun.

 2. Humour breaks taboos